cuongnguyenCNN/cuongnguyenCNN/02-tools/AI wrapper/noteflowai.md

   + flascards: questions and answers when you slip the cards.
   + transcripts: details of notes include all information of note that help you manage and learning fast from reading full papers.

 - Create introduce about NoteFlow Ai.
-Help you understand about it
+Help you understand about it You can access at <a href="https://noteflowai.netlify.app/dashboard/notes/0"></a>

+- Every user just create three notes on trial account